reidgarner/ReidGarner.com/README.md

 # ReidGarner.com

 ## Description:
-Portfolio Website to display my projects.
+Portfolio Website to display myself and my projects.
 *Still in progress - not live at the moment*

 ## Project Images: